serdargokhan/todo-api-with-koajs/README.md

   DELETE /api/todo/:todoId
 ```

-To delete single todo you must send query params in the URL
+To delete single todo you must send query params in the URL.
+This route has authentication and uses JWT.
+So you need to specify Bearer token in the following format: `Bearer {Your Token}`

 | Params   | Type     | Description                    |
 | :------- | :------- | :----------------------------- |